-- (1) be indicated by a sign having a green or yellow background contrasting with a black symbol (according to the specification referenced in appendix A, index 10) and a white).
-The symbol, representing shall represent a bell or a telephone; the.
-The sign can be on the button or bezel or on a separate pictogram; - (2) include tactile symbols; - (3) emit a visual and audible indication to the user that it has been operated; - (4) provide additional operating information if necessary; - (5) be operable by the palm of a person's hand and not require a force exceeding 30 N to operate.
+- (1) be indicated by a sign having a green or yellow background contrasting with a black symbol (according to the specification referenced in appendix A, index [10]) and a white symbol.
+The symbol shall represent, representing a bell or a telephone.; The the sign can be on the button or bezel or on a separate pictogram; - (2) include tactile symbols; - (3) emit a visual and audible indication to the user that it has been operated; - (4) provide additional operating information if necessary; - (5) be operable by the palm of a person's hand and not require a force exceeding 30 N to operate.